EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	- Start by dividing the screen into header and body in order to arrange texts and buttons more effectively
 	- The header area, which holds a text or logo image, will not be clickable and we need to block clicks and touches in this area
 	- The body area will hold the main buttons or UI's.
 This area must be interactable
+	- There will be always one menu availble at a time, so the main menu will be active and the rest will be turned off

 * UI
 	- Prevent UI from being interactable or be able to pass raycasts by creating a CANVAS GROUP component, attach it to the selected UI and remove